vegaprotocol/documentation/docs/node-operators/how-to/restart-data-node-from-network-history.md

 Network history is a mechanism in the data node software that allows for sharing chunks of information between other data nodes connected to the network.
 For example, when you are interested in a specific period of data from the Vega network, you can use network history to download this data from other nodes **if they have it**.
 Usually, you are interested in the last few blocks required to start a new data node or a data node after a crash - in those cases, you do not need the full network history.

+## Requirements

-## What information do you need to restart the data node from the network history?
+Information you need to start or restart the data node from network history:
 - Tendermint RPC servers for the state sync
 - Trust block hash and height from one node you are going to sync with
 - Bootstrap peers for data node

 This guide will explain how to get the trust block hash and height further down.

-## Steps to start/restart node with network history
+## Start/restart node with network history

+Follow the steps below to start up, or restart, your data node using network history.

 :::warning Data node must be configured
 You must have a data node already configured and running.
 If you do not have one already, see the guide on [setting up a data node](../get-started/setup-datanode.md).